Sunak faces criticism over plans for European Union chief to ‘meet the King’

 UK Government sources said that, while Ms von der Leyen’s trip was no longer going ahead, it would not have been improper for the King, as head of state, to meet a visiting European leader.

-“It would be wrong to suggest the King would be involved in anything remotely political,” a Government source told the PA news agency.
+“It would be wrong to suggest the King would be involved in anything remotely political,” a Government source told PA.

 Buckingham Palace would not comment.